Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 In a governed system, every decision an AI agent makes is restricted by clearly defined business rules.
 These rules reflect human priorities: hard cost thresholds, strict SLA commitments, compliance requirements, and brand preferences.

 More importantly, the system remains entirely transparent.
 If an AI agent re-routes a truck or shifts 1,000 orders to a new carrier, the reasoning can be explained, the actions can be traced, and the financial outcomes can be audited.
-Organizations don’t have to make a blind leap; they can start with AI-assisted recommendations and gradually transition to full autonomy as the system proves its reliability.
+Organizations don’t have to make a blind leap; they can start with AI-assisted recommendations (Level 2) and gradually transition to full autonomy (Level 5) as the system proves its reliability.

 Control towers were a necessary step in the evolution of supply chains.
 They brought vital visibility to systems that were once completely opaque.

-But visibility is no longer enough.
-The next phase of competitive advantage lies in execution.
 The companies that dominate the next decade of logistics will not be those who simply build better dashboards to see their problems first.
+They will be the ones deploying autonomous agents to solve those problems fastest.

 Frequently Asked Questions (FAQs)